eniomarku/SafeLib-TNSM/README.md

 # Features:

-*	Written entirely in C/C++\
+*	Written entirely in C/C++.
-*	Provides integrity and confidentiality protection of user traffic, VNF policies, and integrity of VNF code.\
+*	Provides integrity and confidentiality protection of user traffic, VNF policies, and integrity of VNF code.
-*	Provides support for stateful VNFs\
+*	Provides support for stateful VNFs.
-*  Provides support for stateless VNFs\
+*  Provides support for stateless VNFs.
-*	Provides support for user-level TCP stack\
+*	Provides support for user-level TCP stack.
-*	Provides support for kernel bypass mechanisms such as DPDK, netmap
+*	Provides support for kernel bypass mechanisms such as DPDK, netmap.

 # Prerequisites